jlknuth/KeyboardSpellCheck/README.md

 Installation
 ------------

-  + Package Control - Pull request sent and waiting for confirmation.
-Will update README.
+  + Package Control - First install from https://sublime.wbond.net/installation then search for the KeybardSpellCheck package.
   + From Source - Clone the repo to your Sublime Text packages folder.

   This package requires the enchant spell checking package.
 On Mac this can be installed using ```brew install enchant```.